MasahikoSawada/walker/README.md

 All callbacked are required.

 ## Walw Plugin Callbacks
+All callback funcitons are optional.
+If multiple plugins are specified, each callbacks is called in same order as setting.

 ### Callback for Startup
-The startup_cb is optional callback function while other callback functions are mandantory.
 This callback is called just after dynamically loaded at initialization step.

 ```c
 typedef void (*WalwCallbackStartup_cb) (void);
 ```

 ### Callback for Resoource Manager
 Walw identifies the WAL record and dispatches it to appropriate callbacks.
-If multiple plugins are specified, each callbacks is called in same order as setting.

 ```c
 typedef void (*WalwCallbackHeap_cb) (XLogReaderState *record);